-If you are looking for a way to make your photos pop and are tired of endless preset collections, DxO’s new release of Nik Collection 4 may be just the thing for you.
+DxO’s new release of Nik Collection 4 may be just the thing for you if you’re looking for new ways to make your photos pop.
 The Nik Collection includes powerful tools that change your images in ways that other photo editing programs can’t.
-There is a reason the Nik fanbase has been waiting to see what DxO has in store for the plugins.
+There is a reason the Nik fanbase has been waiting to see what DxO has in store for the plug-ins.

 If you are new to the Nik Collection, you will need some background to understand what all the fuss is about.
 The Nik Collection is a suite of seven, now eight, individual plugins.
 Each has a distinctive focus.
 For example, one of the most popular, Silver Efex Pro, converts images to black and white.